-We intend to leverage our deep understanding of our EDO platform and oligonucleotide therapeutics to develop additional product candidates for other indications.
-We believe the ability to deliver exon skipping therapeutics to muscle cells, including cardiac muscle cells, as well as the CNS, is largely independent of the exact sequence of the PMO.
-As such, by leveraging the preclinical data and the plug-and-play nature of our EDO platform, we believe that we are well positioned to develop additional product candidates with the potential to drive clinically-relevant therapeutic outcomes in other neuromuscular diseases as well as neurologic and cardiac diseases.
+We intend to leverage our deep understanding of our EDO platform and oligonucleotide therapeutic candidates to develop additional product candidates for other indications.
+We believe the ability to deliver exon skipping therapeutics to muscle cells, including cardiac muscle cells, as well as the CNS is largely independent of the exact sequence of the PMO.
+As such, by leveraging our preclinical data and the plug-and-play nature of our EDO platform, and by investigating other routes of administration, including intrathecal, we believe that we are well positioned to develop additional product candidates with the potential to drive clinically relevant therapeutic outcomes in other neuromuscular diseases as well as neurologic indications.